Tiny BASIC: Later implementations

 In 2002, Emmanuel Chailloux, Pascal Manoury and Bruno Pagano published a Tiny BASIC (lacking GOSUB/RETURN) in Developing Applications with Objective Caml as an example Objective Caml application.

 In 2013, Alex Yang published an implementation in Python.

 In 2019, Sergey Kuznetsov published a version in Ruby.

 Also in 2019, Oscar Toledo Gutierrez published bootBASIC, which fits in the 512 bytes of the boot sector of an 8086/8088 machine, making it the smallest BASIC implementation yet.
 To accomplish this, the language drops relational operators (IF statements work on nonzero values), limits lines of code to 19 characters or less, and doesn't update the display when backspace is pressed.
 Additionally, it lacks GOSUB and RETURN but does include a RND function (without arguments, returning a value between 0 and 255).
 The language uses an array to store program lines, requiring 20000 bytes to do so.

 In 2023, Gordon Henderson published a Tiny Basic implementation in 6502 assembler.
-It is influenced by NIBL and can run in as little as 3.5 KB of ROM requiring at least 1 KB of RAM for data and program storage.
+It is influenced by NIBL and can run in as little as 3.5 KB of ROM, requiring at least 1 KB of RAM for data and program storage.
 It supports DO/UNTIL, FOR/NEXT, simple strings and memory PEEK/POKE (byte or 16-bit word), GOSUB/RETURN, CALL, RND with facilities for hexadecimal input and output.

 Dialects compared

-The following table compares the language feature of Tiny BASIC implementations against other prominent BASICs that preceded them.
+The following table compares the language features of Tiny BASIC implementations against other prominent BASICs that preceded them.